 The Sub-Fund's investment objective is to outperform the Bloomberg Barclays Euro Aggregate Corporate TR EUR over the long term.
 The Investment Manager will attempt to achieve such objective by primarily investing in a portfolio of investment grade bonds issued by corporate entities (including financial institutions).
 The Investment Manager will invest at least two-thirds (2/3rds) of the Sub-Fund's net assets in debt securities denominated in EUR.

 To attain the environmental and social characteristics promoted by the Sub-Fund, the Investment Manager applies the following elements to the Sub-Fund's investment strategy:

-- the Investment Manager's norms-based RI criteria;

-- the ESG integration approach; and
+- Restriction criteria; - the ESG integration approach.

-- an active ownership approach.